 They come in all different shapes and sizes, including premium models like the Sony WF-1000XM4 and Apple AirPods Pro, to more affordable options.
 The latter is what we're concerned with here: this is our pick of the best cheap wireless earbuds under £50.

-Below, we've rounded up the best cheap wireless earbuds that have passed through our testing rooms and left a lasting impression.
-While all quite different, they have all scored well in our reviews, delivering decent features and impressive sound for the price.
+Below, we've rounded up various cheap pairs that have passed through our testing rooms and left a lasting impression.
+While all quite different, they have two things in common: they've scored very highly in our reviews (some are Award winners, in fact), and they cost less than £50.
 Intrigued?
-Read on, and we'll find you a superb pair.
+Read on, and we'll find you a pair of the best cheap wireless earbuds.

 These buds might be cheap, but they're packed with features.
 You don't get noise cancelling (that's reserved for their more expensive siblings, the Earfun Air Pro), but the Earfun Air do provide excellent noise isolation and they feel comfy in your ears too.